 |

-a. the detaiis of technoiogy imported;
+a. details of technology imported;

-b. the year of import;
+b. year of import;

 |